zz-james/code-samples/README.md

-# cognitant.com-code-samples
+code-samples
-3 code samples for cognitant
+3 code samples for recruitment

 - small is a very small file
 - medium is a bit more complex